Mount Amanzi is an award-winning RCI Silver Crown resort, in the North West province of South Africa.

 The resort also has tennis, volleyball and putt-putt facilities, as well as a laundromat, a convenience store and a restaurant.
 Fishermen can indulge in fishing.
 There is a small gym and a small beauty salon that offers massages as well.
 In busy periods, there is an organised kids program with arts and crafts activities like bookmark-making, beading and and movie nights.
 We also saw a fascinating live snake show one morning.

-We stayed here for 3 nights but I could easily spend a week.
-It is so near to the city but you feel as though you’re far, far away because of the mountains, and the river.
-You can have a relaxing holiday without driving too far and get back feeling rejuvenated.
+We stayed there for 3 nights but I could easily spend a week.
+Although, it is near the city, you feel as though you’re far, far away because of the mountains, and the river.
+You can have a relaxing holiday or weekend getaway near Gauteng without driving too far and get back feeling rejuvenated.